 Janapada Loka, Srirangapatna, and Melukote – Part 2

 After having a great time at Janapada Loka, we proceeded towards our next destination, Srirangapatna (Mandya ditrict, Karnataka) which was around 76 km from Janapada Loka.
 At around 12 o’clock we reached our destination.
 In Srirangapatna, on both sides of Bangalore-Mysore highway, there are tourist attractions.
 On the right side (while traveling from Bangalore to Mysore), there are Sri Ranganathaswamy temple, Jama Masjid, Tipu’s death place, and Colonel Bailey’s Dungeon.
-On the left side, there are Dariya Daulath (Summer Palace), Nimishamba Temple, Sangama, Gumbaz, etc.
+On the left side, there are Dariya Daulath (Summer Palace), Nimishamba Temple, Sangama, Gumbaz, etc. We had plans to end our trip with visiting to Melukote.

 We decided to visit Sri Ranganathaswamy temple first (as we knew that the temple would be closed between 1 PM to 4 PM) and visit all the attractions on the right side of the road.